mominali12/Urban-Analysis-G2O/README.md

 In this phase we filtered out images containing built structures using deep learning technique called semantic segmentation.

 #### Building Segmentation
-In the first phase, semantic segmentation is incorporated, using U-net architecture, for filtering images which have buildings.
 Semantic segmentation is process of labelling each pixel of an image belonging to similar class.
 Village Finder dataset was fed to U-net architecture for training purpose.
 In testing phase, Pakistan’s satellite images data is passed to this model which outputs only those images where building density is greater than 0.1%.
-U-net architecture, shown in Fig. 4, consists of two parts: encoder and decoder.
+U-net architecture<sup>[4]</sup>, shown in figure below, consists of two parts: encoder and decoder.
 Encoder part consists of 3x3 convolutional layers and 2x2 max pooling layers.
 However, decoder part consists of 2x2 transposed 2d convolutions and 1x1 up convolutional layers.
 U-net gives the output image of the same size as of input image.<br><br>
 **Model**<br><br>
 ![](images/Architectures/phase1/UNet.png)
 <br><br>**Results**<br><br>